 Our new Inshore Lifeboat is on station and responding to calls for assistance.

-See our boats section for more details of our new Inshore boat, recently named the Fred Dyble by HRH Princess Anne.
+See our boats section for more details of our new Inshore boat, was named the Fred Dyble by HRH Princess Anne.

 See our other photo's from the Diamond Jubilee Pageant on the Thames on the special site

-Three Crew Members were presented with their Royal Humane Society Medals by the Lord Lieutenant of Norfolk at Great Yarmouth Town Hall on Monday 30th April 2012 at 5 pm.
-The Assisting Medic received a Certificate from the CVLS.
-Members of the Young Crew also received certificates in recognition of their work on behalf of the CVLS
+Three Crew Members were presented with their Royal Humane Society Medals by the Lord Lieutenant of Norfolk The Assisting Medic received a Certificate from the CVLS.

 Picture by Director Mike Randall

-All your donations and good wishes of support are most appreciated and because we are all volunteers all financial help goes to ensuring the lifeboats and crew are trained, available and ready to respond.
+All your donations and good wishes of support are most appreciated and because we are all volunteers all financial help goes to ensuring the lifeboats are fully operational and the crew are trained, available and ready to respond.

 Without your help we could not continue to be ready to support those in distress and to save lives.
 This is why a very grateful and special "Thank you" message is sent to all our sponsors and Supporters